tannonk/fairseq/examples/rrgen/README.md

    shown to bring little gain in performance in the original authors' ablation study.
 3. We do not implement the explicit review length component (yet)
+4. Since our additional attributes are valid vectors, e.g. a category label {0, 1}, a review rating value {1, 5} and a review sentiment score (either {1, 10} of a custom aspect-level sentiment vector), we do not project these values through a learned embedding layer.
-4. We use a custom sentiment engine which provides aspect-level sentiment analysis on input reviews in the form of a 25-d vector (a flattened 5x5 matrix).
+5. We use a custom sentiment engine which provides aspect-level sentiment analysis on input reviews in the form of a 25-d vector (a flattened 5x5 matrix).

-## Decoding
+### A Word on Decoding

 Instead of modifying (and potentially breaking) Fairseq's SequenceGenerator found in `sequence_generator.py`, we